Browse the Guide:

 Infantry.
 Letters from relatives and friends in Westchester, Pennsylvania, to Hooten stationed in

 various forts in the Dakota Territory, Iowa, Minnesota, and Kansas.
 Ms88-100.

 HOOVER, HERBERT (1874-1964).
 DEED, 1932.
 0.1 cu. ft.
 Thirty-first President of the United States (1929-1933).
 Born in West Branch, Iowa; educated at Stanford University (1891-95).
 Collection includes a deed of trust of Hoover and his wife, Lou Henry, and William E. Carson, Trustee, for land in Madison County, Virginia, to become part of the Shenandoah National Park.
 Deed signed by Notary Public Nelson Webster.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1979-006.

 HOPPENSTEIN, ISAAC.
 MEMORABILIA, 1923-1940.
 0.4 cu. ft.
 Business major and 1937 graduate of VPI.
 Collection consists of academic papers from Hoppenstein's tenure as a student, correspondence, newspapers and clippings, photographs of cadets, and VPI publications.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-114.